Maurice Talvande, Count de Mauny Talvande: Marriage

 In June 1898, de Mauny married Lady Mary Byng, daughter of the 4th Earl of Strafford, whom he may have met through her brother, who had attended his school.
 She was a maid of honour to Queen Victoria.
-There was talk that Lady Mary married de Mauny, who had no social position or fortune, due to her hostility to her father's second marriage to a wealthy American divorcee, Mrs Cora Colgate.
+There was talk that Lady Mary married de Mauny, who had no social position or fortune, due to her hostility to her father's second marriage to a wealthy American widow, Cora Smith Colgate.

 Shortly prior to his marriage, de Mauny established a small boarding school for teenage boys from upper-class English families seeking to polish their French.
 Situated at the rented Château Azay-le-Rideau in the Loire Valley, de Mauny relied on his wife's contacts to supply the dozen pupils.
 It was visited by Lord Lorne and attended by the 2nd Duke of Westminster as a 19-year-old.
 There were persistent rumours of sexual advances made to the pupils by de Mauny who, when confronted by the Duke, admitted he was homosexual.
 Possibly due to this, but claiming that he had never intended the château to be used as a school, the château's owner cancelled the lease in late 1898.
 The Journal des Débats, considered the voice of the Gallic Establishment, called de Mauny a "vulgar marchand de soupe".

 The couple relocated to Cannes, where their first child (Victor Alexander) was born, then to San Remo, before finally settling in England.
-They moved into a Queen Anne style residence called "Terrick House", near Ellesbrough in Buckinghamshire.
+They moved into a Queen Anne-style residence called "Terrick House", near Ellesbrough in Buckinghamshire.
 In 1900, their daughter Alexandra Mary was born.